cdsittampalam/documentation/docs/Qredo Network.md

 *   MPC key lists

 :::info
-Assets, when specifically referred to for the Qredo blockchain, are different from digital assets that are described for trading and finance.
+Assets, when specifically referred to for the Qredo blockchain, are different from digital assets that are described in the context of trading and finance.
 :::

 Qredo blockchain software components are built using [Tendermint](https://tendermint.com/), which delivers security and the ability to process a large number of transactions..
 Blockchain networks built using Tendermint are secured through cryptography (permission) instead of proof-of-work, and are less energy-intensive.